hasithaa/bal.tips/content.en/docs/types/simple/int/index.md

 # Integer Data Type

 The Integer data type represents 64-bit signed integer values.
+Integer values represent whole numbers.
+They are usually used to represent counts, indices, and other discrete quantities.

 <!--more-->

 ## Syntax

 The integer type is written as `int`.
 You can use [Integer Literal Syntax]({{% relref "/docs/expressions/literals/int" %}}) to write integer values.
+Integers in Ballerina have a range from `int:MIN_VALUE` to `int:MAX_VALUE`.

 {{<md class="syntax">}}